 One of the best parts about selling your car to a dealer is that you do not have to worry about trying to locate a buyer.
 There are a few things you can do in advance to make sure you get a good deal, though.
 Before you pull into a dealer lot, make sure your car is ready to be looked at (see more on prepping your car) and that you’ve done some research on how much it’s worth.
 Consider the cash value as well as the trade-in value.

-If you need to grab a used-car value, Cars.com provides Black Book values, which are calculated by examining prices dealers are paying at auction for similar vehicles.
+If you need to grab a used-car value, Cars.com provides estimated values that are calculated by examining prices dealers are paying at auction for similar vehicles.
 You should also make sure you have all the necessary documents (especially the car’s title, if you have it) and valuable accessories, such as extra key fobs.
 Extras are a good way to negotiate a better deal with potential buyers, even when that buyer is a car dealer.

 What to Do When You Arrive to Sell Your Used Car